AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/workfront-integrations-1.md

 Workfront has a rich partner ecosystem that includes dozens of integrations that enrich your Workfront experience.

-Examples of existing partner offerings&nbsp;include integrations with Salesforce.com, Oracle Responsys, and Microsoft Visual Studio.
+Examples of existing partner offerings include integrations with Salesforce.com, Oracle Responsys, and Microsoft Visual Studio.
 For more information about these and other exciting integrations, see the [Workfront Marketplace](https://www.workfront.com/enterprise/marketplace/apps/).

 ## Workfront API